DendrouLab/panpipes-tutorials/docs/deconvolution/deconvoluting_spatial_data_with_panpipes.md

 └──  data
 	|── Human_Heart_reference.h5mu
 	└──  spatial_data
-		└── Human_Heart.h5mu
+		└── Human_Heart.zarr
 ```

-**Note, that the `MuData` object of the reference data should not be saved into the same folder as the spatial data!**
-*When running the workflow, the workflow expects all spatial `MuData` objects to be saved in the same folder and reads in all `MuData` objects of that directory.
-When saving the reference `MuData` into the same folder as the spatial, the workflow would treat the reference `MuData` as spatial and would try to run deconvolution on it.*
+*When running the workflow, the workflow expects all spatial `SpatialData` objects to be saved in the same folder and reads in all `SpatialData` objects of that directory.*

+### Create yaml file

+In `spatial/deconvolution`, create the pipeline.yml and pipeline.log files by running `panpipes deconvolution_spatial config` in the command line (you potentially need to activate the conda environment with `conda activate pipeline_env` first!).

 ## Cell2Location

 ### Edit yaml file

-In `spatial/deconvolution`, create the pipeline.yml and pipeline.log files by running `panpipes deconvolution_spatial config` in the command line (you potentially need to activate the conda environment with `conda activate pipeline_env` first!).
 Modify the yaml file, or simply use the [pipeline.yml](pipeline_yml.md) that we provide (you potentially need to add the path of the conda environment in the yaml).

 ### Run Panpipes